broxus/nekoton-python/docs/src/pages/guides/keys-and-signatures.md

 ```

 :::tip
-The `signature_id` is an optional identifier for a signature, sourced directly from the transport layer using the `get_signature_id()` method.
-If this is your first time encountering `signature_id` or you're unfamiliar with our transport layer, it's recommended to [read our guide on working with the transport](./working-with-transport.md) to get started.
+The `signature_context` is an optional context for a signature, sourced directly from the transport layer using the `get_signature_context()` method.
+If this is your first time encountering `signature_context` or you're unfamiliar with our transport layer, it's recommended to [read our guide on working with the transport](./working-with-transport.md) to get started.
 :::

 ### Raw Data